Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 This repository is inspired from eBL project: https://github.com/ElectronicBabylonianLiterature/generic-documentation

+eBL has developed models for Babylonian cuneiform but I am goint to develop my models for Persian Old Cuneiform language.

 ## Explanation:

 1. Dataset Preparation: Annotate images with bounding boxes around each character.